-Barclays customer service number
+Barclays Customer service number (for call connections)

 The main reasons for people dialling the Barclays helpline number are fairly typical of the reasons that people call other companies.
 People tend to make a phone call when they have a general enquiry, complaint or need something from Barclays themselves – although one notable exception is people dialling to do their telephone banking.

 alMuch like their main competitors – Santander, TSB and Natwest are all guilty of this – Barclays have attempt to move some of their customer service systems online.
 Changes have been done in order to reduce the amount that the organisation have to spend on employing contact agents to deal with queries.
 Although e-mail, live chat and FAQs do offer some assistance, most experts seem to agree that the quickest way to have any question answered quickly is to call the Barclays Contact Number (for call connections) and speak to a member of their support staff.